-Be aware that because of the theoretical advantage that debt consolidation offers a consumer with high interest debt balances, some lenders will take advantage of the benefit of refinancing and charge much higher fees than necessary.
+Be aware that because of the theoretical advantage that debt consolidation offers a consumer with high interest debt balances, some lenders will take advantage of that benefit of refinancing to charge high fees in the debt consolidation loan.

-In addition, some companies will knowingly wait for a client to be backed into a corner so that they must refinance in order to consolidate and pay off bills that they are behind on.
-In certain cases, the situation arises where the client does not have enough time to shop for another lender with lower fees or they may not be fully aware of them.
+In addition, some companies will knowingly wait for a client to be backed into a corner so that they must refinance in order to consolidate and pay off bills they are behind on.
+In certain cases the situation is that the client does not have enough time to shop for another lender with lower fees or they may no be fully aware of them.

-Most debt consolidation companies operate in an above board manner and are not involved in this type of activity – but it is always an advantage to be aware of these practices.
+Most debt consolidation companies are not involved in this type of activity but it is good to be aware of it.